kmatarese/glide/README.md

 Here we use the `inject` decorator argument and pass a dictionary that maps injected argument names to callables that return the value.
 We inject a `data` arg and a `conn` arg and neither are necessary for the command line.
 This automatically blacklists those args from the command line as well.
-Since we added the `load_table` arg and gave it a default as well, we can now simply run:
+Since we added the `load_table` arg and gave it a default as well, we can now simply
+run:

 ```shell
 $ python my_script.py
 ```

-Note that injected args are also passed to the wrapped function.
+> **Note:** Injected args are also passed to the wrapped function.

+> **Also Note:** If an injected argument name is mapped to a non-callable via `inject` the value will be used as is.
+The main difference is those values are interpreted as soon as the module is loaded (when the decorator is init'd).
+If that is not desirable, pass a callable as shown above which will only be executed once the decorated function is actually called.

 The `clean` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
 In this